botaul/botmaster/README.md

 pyvenv.cfg
 # add another, up to you
 ```
-After modifying contents on administrator_data, run app by using syntax: python3 app.py
+After modifying contents on config, run app by using syntax: python3 app.py

 ## Deploy to Heroku